 Professor Gary Brown is Associate Professor of Practice and faculty lead for the cyber policy concentration at the Bush School of Government and Public Service, Texas A&M University.

-Gary Brown is Professor of Cyber Law at the College of Information and Cyberspace, National Defense University, Washington, DC.
+He was previously Professor of Cyber Law at National Defense University, Washington, DC.
 He has been a Cyber Policy and Strategy Analyst for the U.S. Department of Defense Joint Staff Strategy, Plans, and Policy (J5), Cyber Policy Division, and Professor of Cyber Security at Marine Corps University, Quantico, Virginia.
 He served 24 years as a judge advocate with the United States Air Force.
-Professor Brown deployed twice to the Middle East during his Air Force career, the second time as the senior legal advisor for combat air operations in Afghanistan and Iraq.
+Colonel Brown deployed twice to the Middle East during his Air Force career, the second time as the senior legal advisor for combat air operations in Afghanistan and Iraq.
 In his final military assignment, he was the first senior legal counsel for U.S. Cyber Command, Fort Meade, Maryland, where he served for three years.

-He is also active in the educational uses of cyber wargames, consulting on the design of games to train, and advocating the inclusion of law of armed conflict concepts in recreational games.
-Brown has a law degree from the University of Nebraska and an LL.M. in international law from Cambridge University.
+Professor Brown is active in the educational uses of cyber wargames, consulting on the design of games to train, and advocating the inclusion of law of armed conflict concepts in recreational games.
+He has a law degree from the University of Nebraska and an LL.M. in international law from Cambridge University.